Quick facts

 - Ground beetles are short-lived indoors and do not reproduce there.

-How to get rid of ground beetles indoors
+How to control ground beetles indoors

 Only a small number of ground beetles are generally seen indoors.